-- challenges to officers' reports;
+- challenges to reports by officers;

 - permitted development rights;

-- the interpretation of planning policy (including, NPPF 2019);
+- the interpretation of planning policy;

-- listed buildings & conservation areas;
+- listed buildings and conservation areas;

 - section 106 obligations;

-- the interpretation of planning permissions;
+- the interpretation of planning permissions and fallback arguments.

 - environmental impact assessments;

-- adequacy of consultation;
+- adequacy of consultation exercises;